oroinc/documentation/user_guide/magento_abandoned_cart_campaigns.rst

   :widths: 10, 30

-  "**Name**","Name used to refer to the list of abandoned cart contacts in the system" "**Owner**","Limits the list of users that can manage the marketing list to only those, whose roles allow managing marketing lists of the owner (e.g., the owner, members of the same business unit, system administrator, etc.)."
+  "**Name**","Name used to refer to the list of abandoned cart contacts in the system" "**Owner**","Limits the list of users that can manage the marketing list to only those,  whose :ref:`roles <user-guide-user-management-permissions>` allow managing marketing lists of the owner (e.g., the owner, members of the same business unit, system administrator, etc.)."

 Optional field **Description** can be filled with free text to help you and other users understand the purpose or peculiarities of the list in the future.